Painted Ceramic Christmas Tree

 If you already follow me on facebook, I hope you caught my video tutorial of how to paint a ceramic Christmas tree when I originally painted it live.
 If not, make sure you watch it now and I’ll show you exactly how I painted mine, step-by-step:

 Once you’ve finished your ceramic Christmas tree, I would love to see it!
 Be sure that you share it in my free facebook group for painters!
 I love hanging out in this group to see what you all are creating.
 This is also a great place for us to be inspired by each other.
+If you’re looking for other Christmas decor to paint, check out this Christmas llama door hanger with presents!

 I hope you’ve enjoyed this nostalgic painting trip back to grandma’s house as much as I have.
 I can’t wait to paint with you again soon!